MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 ---
-title: Recommendations for testing
+title: Recommendations for performance testing
-description: Learn best practices for testing.
+description: Learn best practices for performance testing.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023
 ms.topic: conceptual
 ---

-# Recommendations for testing: PE 06
+# Recommendations for performance testing: PE 06

 This guide describes the best practices for testing.
 Performance testing helps you evaluate the functionality of a workload in different scenarios.
 It involves testing the workload's response time, throughput, resource utilization, and stability to ensure that it meets the performance requirements.
 Testing helps prevent performance issues and ensures your workload can meet its service level agreements.
 Without performance testing, a workload experiences performance degradations that are often preventable.
 Workload performance drifts from performance targets and established baselines.